This post may contain affiliate links. See my privacy policy for details.

 How to Make a Cornstarch Slurry

-Making a cornstarch slurry is a really simple thing but requires a bit of understanding to do it properly.
-In fact, most people that frequently use starch slurries learned how to do it from a young age, so much so that it becomes second nature to them.
+Making a cornstarch slurry is straightforward but requires some understanding to do properly.
+In fact, most people who frequently use starch slurries learn how to do it from a young age, so much so that it becomes second nature to them.

-Common in Asian cuisines, starch slurries allow you to really easily thicken a soup or broth without having to prepare a roux beforehand and cook it at the very beginning of the recipe.
+Common in Asian cuisines, starch slurries allow you to thicken a soup or broth easily without having to prepare a roux beforehand and cook it at the very beginning of the recipe.

-Thanks to the thickening power of either flour or cornstarch, what was previously a thin liquid mixture can instead be thickened into a more pleasant texture.
+Thanks to the thickening power of flour or cornstarch, what was previously a thin liquid mixture can be thickened into a more pleasant texture.

-If you don’t know how to make a slurry yourself, it is absolutely a mandatory thing for any aspiring cook to learn at some point.
+If you don’t know how to make a slurry yourself, it is absolutely mandatory for any aspiring cook to learn at some point.

 Flour or Cornstarch Slurry Ingredients